 Later on, I subscribed to a couple of Facebook groups where people exchange properties and some listings would offer the best prices.
 Within no time I found a nice furnished residence for me to stay from there.
 During my first month in Cairo, I would then have started to explore the stunning city and the culture that doesn’t end.
 An interesting aspect about Cairo is the public transportation.
 As a Dutchie, I am used to trains and buses that depart and arrive at fixed times and you can actually contact the driver and ask them if they are late.
 On the other hand in Cairo, it is quite different due to the fact that the center areas hold metro lines, microbuses and public buses that are not technically fixed hours but there is ways of transportation almost every 5 minutes.

-Public transportation is the easiest and fastest way to travel through the city.
-If you live too far from the metro station, you have two options: taxi or micro-bus.
-Taxi speaks for itself.
-Micro-bus was a new phenomenon for me.
-Microbuses are Volkswagen T3 buses that are converted something that is able to transport 15 humans.
-In the city, there is no way that you will find any signs for a bus or any timetables.
-When I asked people for a map to know where the buses go, they laughed at me, telling me: ‘’Ask the driver and you will know’’.
+Public transportation is the easiest and fastest way to commute through the city.
+If your location is too far from a metro station, you can have two options: taxis or microbuses.
+As for taxis or as some of the world can name it “cabs”, everyone knows the deal for that side.
+As for microbuses, it was a new phenomenon for me.
+Microbuses are the model of Volkswagen T3 buses that are converted to something that is able to transport at least 10 human beings at one time.
+In the city, there is no way that you will find any signs for a bus or any time-tables.
+When I asked people for a map to know where the buses can go, they would laugh at home at tell me, “Ask the driver, he must know.”

-I noticed, that compared to Holland, the real estate companies are much more competitive with each other.
-For example: when somebody in Holland wants to rent a house or an apartment, he goes to one brokerage office and waits until the agent has found a tenant.
+Compared to back home in Holland, the real estate companies are more competitive with each other.
+For example, when somebody in Holland wants to rent a house or an apartment, they would go to one brokerage office and wait until the agent has found a tenant.
 In Egypt, all the agents in a neighborhood try to find a tenant for the same house.
 The agent who gets the tenant first gets the money.

-© 2020 HouseSolutionEgypt.com
+© 2023 HouseSolutionEgypt.com